The Unforgiven - All-Rounder

 Ultimate Finisher

-This is Yasuo's standard bread n' butter combo, and should be the first thing you learn and get really consistent with.
+This should be the first combo route you master.
 Here it is shown in the corner, but this combo connects mid-screen as well.

 L Attack >